chhjel/HealthCheck/README.md

 ### Utils

+Constructor parameter injection is supported for test classes.

 #### Log output from tests

 Inject a memory logger into the instances being tested and include the output in the result.